 The oil and natural gas industry is currently subject to environmental regulations pursuant to a variety of provincial and federal legislation, all of which is subject to governmental review and revision from time to time.
 Such legislation provides for restrictions and prohibitions on the release or emission of various substances produced in association with certain oil and gas industry operations, such as sulphur dioxide and nitrous oxide.
-In addition, such legislation requires that well and facility sites be abandoned and reclaimed to the satisfaction of provincial authorities.
+In addition, such legislation sets out the requirements for the satisfactory abandonment and reclamation of well and facility sites.
 Compliance with such legislation can require significant expenditures and a breach of such requirements may result in suspension or revocation of necessary licenses and authorizations, civil liability for pollution damage, and the imposition of material fines and penalties.